venlakatainen/Distributed_chat_application/README.md

 **Architecture**:

-Our application consists of one server and peers which are communication partners.
-The server can listen maximum of five peers so the total count of the nodes is max six.
-However, the application is scalable because the listening count of the server can be increased.
+Our application consists of one server and peers which are communication partners, group members.
+The application was tested with server and maximum 10 peers taking connection to the server.
 The server is handling group joining and leaving functionality.
 Because the architecture is distributed peer-to-peer, peers do not need server to send or receive messages to other peers.